rails/rails/guides/source/security.md

 ### Ajax Injection

-NOTE: _The same security precautions have to be taken for Ajax actions as for “normal” ones.
+NOTE: _The same security precautions have to be taken for Ajax actions as for "normal" ones.
 There is at least one exception, however: The output has to be escaped in the controller already, if the action doesn't render a view._

 If you use the [in_place_editor plugin](http://dev.rubyonrails.org/browser/plugins/in_place_editing), or actions that return a string, rather than rendering a view, _you have to escape the return value in the action_.
 Otherwise, if the return value contains a XSS string, the malicious code will be executed upon return to the browser.
 Escape any input value using the h() method.